 As part of obtaining reasonable assurance about whether the District's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instance of noncompliance that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed one instance of noncompliance that are required to be reported under Government Auditing Standards, which is described in the accompanying schedule of findings as 03-1.